K73T-T/Vanta-MK.I/Printed Parts/Strain Wave Gearbox/Info.md

 # 🔧 Modifications I Made:
 Redesigned the output shaft to resemble that of a standard NEMA 17 motor.

-Made the shaft a separate part that threads into the output gear for horizontal printing and improved strength.
+Made the shaft a separate part that threads into the output gear for horizontal printing to improved strength.

 Adjusted the mounting pattern to match NEMA 17 hole spacing for direct compatibility with standard brackets.